AdamSobieski/Narratology/Content/Automata.md

 ## Casting

-A variety of extension methods for casting navigables to different types, i.e., `Cast<...>()`, can be provided.
+A variety of extension methods for casting automata and navigables, in general, to different types, i.e., `Cast<...>()`, can be provided.

 ## Constraints
 See Also: _[Constraints](Constraints.md)_